twm/jwilm.github.io/source/articles/announcing-alacritty.html.md

 ```

 Assuming the concrete `Perform` type requests `#[inline]` on these methods, they
-will likely bit inlined at the call site here and avoid function call overhead.
+will likely be inlined at the call site here and avoid function call overhead.

 This same pattern is used for multiple layers of abstraction.
 Alacritty's
 `vte::Perform` impl actually delegates to an `ansi::Handler` type for actions